sferlix/frankAllSkyCam/README.md

 nano config.txt

-I would suggest to update at minimum the following parameters: inte = <name of your AllSkyCam that will be on top-center of the allSky image>
+I would suggest to update at minimum the following parameters: inte = <name of your AllSkyCam that will be printed on top-center of the allSky images>
 latitude = 44.73
 longitude = 9.31
 time_zone = Europe/Rome

-in case you own the SQM-LE, turn the use_sqm =n in 'y' and put the IP address of the SQM-LE.use_sqm = n
+in case you own the SQM-LE, turn the use_sqm =n in y and put the IP address and port of the SQM-LE.

+use_sqm = y

 ip_address = <ip_address_of_the_SQM_LE>

 port = 10001

-write_log = y
+write_log = n

-in case you publish the allskycam and startrail images and timelapses videos in a remote website, you can do it by using an FTP transfer.
+in case you publish the allskycam, startrail images and timelapses videos in a remote website, you can do it by using an FTP transfer.
 If this is the case, configure the parameters as explained below.

 parameters to configureFTP_server = <your_ftpserver.com>
 FTP_login = your_user